For sale by owner

 For sale by owner (FSBO) is the process of selling real estate without the representation of a broker or agent.
-Homeowners may employ the services of marketing or online listing companies or market their own property.
+This is where the homeowner sells directly to a new homeowner.
+Homeowners may still employ the services of marketing, online listing companies, but can also market their own property.

 Typically, they represent themselves with the help of a lawyer or solicitor throughout the sale.
 As in most areas, there are detailed legal requirements pertaining to sellers and disclosures they must make.

 Varieties

 Some options available to the FSBO seller include: